 Sec.
 15a.
-An employee of a public fire department may volunteer for or seek and accept part-time or paid on-call employment with another fire department if that employment does not conflict with his or her performance of the original employment as determined by the original employer.
-This section does not create a right for a full-time employee of a public fire department to accept full-time employment with another fire department.
+An employee of a public fire department may volunteer for or seek and accept part-time or paid on-call employment with another fire department if that employment does not conflict with his or her performance of the original employee of a public fire department to accept full-time employment with another fire department.
 A local unit of government shall not adopt or apply an ordinance, rule, or policy in conflict with the right granted an employee under this section.
 Collective bargaining between a public employer and a bargaining representative of its employees shall not include the subject of a prohibition on an employee volunteering for or obtaining paid on-call employment with another fire department.